-We’re one week into Advent—our time of preparing for the coming of Christ.
-While we’re busy thinking about gifts and struggling to find the perfect one for everyone on our list (gifts cards, when in doubt), Advent reminds us to think about the gifts we received when Jesus came to us: hope, love, joy and peace.
-Although the observation of Advent has no Biblical mandate and its traditions vary throughout various denominations, many churches observe this season with an Advent wreath.
-At my northern church, last Sunday’s candle was the Prophet’s Candle, the candle of hope.
-Yesterday’s candle was the Bethlehem Candle, the candle of love.
-It was on that holy night in Bethlehem long ago that love took human form.
-When thinking about this gift of love, the words of Christina Georgina Rossetti’s beautiful carol come to mind.
-“Love came down at Christmas, love all lovely, Love divine; love was born at Christmas, star and angels gave the sign.”
+Although the observation of Advent has no Biblical mandate and its traditions vary throughout various denominations and nationalities, many churches observe this season with an Advent wreath and candles.
+At our northern church, last Sunday’s candle was the Prophet’s Candle, the candle of hope.
+This Sunday’s candle will be the Bethlehem candle, the candle of love.
+It was on that holy night in Bethlehem long ago that God’s love for His fallen children took on human form.
+When thinking about this amazing gift of love, the words of Christina Georgina Rossetti’s beautiful poem come to mind.
+“Love came down at Christmas, love all lovely, love divine; love was born at Christmas, star and angels gave the sign.”

-In this Advent season, let us reflect upon the love of a God who was unwilling to give up on us, his sinful rebellious children—the love of a God who sacrificed his only Son for our salvation.
-A baby, born in Bethlehem over two thousand years ago, redeemed us with His own blood.
-God loved us enough to become flesh and blood, not so that He could be with us, but so that we could be with Him!
-He truly was “love incarnate, love divine.”
+In a season marked by materialism, stress, shopping, over-eating (and drinking), travel, and entertaining, let us reflect upon the love of a God who, rather than giving up on his sinful rebellious children, loved us enough to sacrifice his only Son for our salvation.
+That Son was “love incarnate, love divine” as He put on the flesh of humanity, was born of a woman, suffered and died for us just so He could redeem us with His own blood!
+Born in Bethlehem over two thousand years ago, He loved us enough to become flesh and blood, not so that He could be with us, but so that we could be with Him!

 It’s been pointed out that, while it’s easy to believe in Christmas and even easier to celebrate it, it’s much harder to live Christmas.
-Heavenly Father, thank you for the Christmas gift of love.
-Help us keep your love in our hearts.
-May we show that love in our words and actions, not just in this season of preparation, but all year long.
+“Love incarnate, love divine” is the true meaning of Christmas.
+As God loved us, may we love others in the same way, not just in this season, but all year long.